apache/openwhisk/core/standalone/README.md

 If you do not want to execute arbitrary code straight from the net, you can look at [this script](start.sh), check it and run it when you feel safe.

-The script will start the standalone docker, and will also try to open the playground.
+The script will start the standalone controller with Docker, and will also try to open the playground.
 It was tested on Linux, OSX and Windows with Git Bash.
-If a browser does not open with playground, access it with `http://localhost:3232`.
+If a browser does not open with playground, access it at `http://localhost:3232`.

 You can then install the [wsk cli](https://github.com/apache/openwhisk-cli/releases) and retrieve the command line to configure `wsk` with: